tyu008/agisdk/README.md

   </a>
 </p>

 AGI SDK is a toolkit for building and evaluating AI agents.
-It comes with support for the REAL Benchmark to evaluate browser-based agents in real-world settings.
+It comes with support for the [REAL benchmark](https://realevals.xyz) to evaluate browser-based agents in real world settings.

 ## Installation